ECSTeam/cloudfoundry-top-plugin/README.md

 gem install cf-uaac
 ```

-Login and add two scopes.
+Login and add 2 or 3 scopes as showed below.
 Note that the UAA password is NOT the
-"Admin Credentials", the password is found in the ERT under Credentials tab,
+"Admin Credentials", the password is found in the PAS tile under Credentials tab,
 look for password for "Admin Client Credentials".

 ```